planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 caption="<q>Server Build</q> option in Unity build settings that turn on headless mode"
 >}}

-Even if you don't use the ‘Debug.Log()’ method provided by Unity, we've also figured out that just like creating a typical application the [‘Console’][Console] class provided by the .NET standard works as well.
+Even if you don't use the `Debug.Log()` method provided by Unity, we've also figured out that just like creating a typical application the [‘Console’][Console] class provided by the .NET standard works as well.

 However, since the `Main()` method cannot be defined, the command line factor was not accepted as the `string[] args`